alphanodes/additionals/README.md

 #### I want to protect the Dashboard from accidental changes

 A protection against accidental deletion / editing is the option "Locked".
 Anyone with dashboard edit permission can enable/disable it.
 If enabled a little locked symbol is displayed at the top right corner so you can see, the dashboard is protected.
 You can unlock it any time to do your changes.
+It is not possible to change locked dashboards.

 #### I accidently deleted a Dashboard block